timworrall/CAVT/README.md

 # CAVT
- Supplementary Materials for "Currency Areas with Voluntary Transfers"
+ Supplementary Materials for "Currency Areas and Voluntary Transfers"

  By: Pierre Picard and Tim Worrall